 Antioxidants are powerhouse compounds found in many foods.
 They work to protect against free radicals and reduce cell damage.

 Studies have shown that a diet high in antioxidants is associated with a lower incidence of certain cancers and heart disease.
-Studies have found that sprouting grains such as amaranth, millet, brown rice and wheat produce increased antioxidant activity compared to non-sprouted.
+Studies have found that sprouting grains such as amaranth, millet, brown rice and wheat produce increased antioxidant activity compared to the non-sprouted seed.

 Pure Life is proudly Australian family-owned and operated.